DeathlyBower959/CCTweakedControl/README.md

 ## Game Setup

-1. Build a gps system (preferably with ender modems) - [guide](https://tweaked.cc/guide/gps_setup.html)

-2. Build the configuration as below, where
+1. Build the configuration as below, where

    ```css
    T = Mining Turtle